erykjj/linkture/README.md

 These found references can be **extracted** as a list of references, or a list of BCV-encoded ranges in the format `bbcccvvv` (where `b` is book, `c` is chapter, and `v` is verse).
 Or, they can be **tagged** (with '{{ }}') within the text, or replaced with HTML \<a> **links** (with custom prefix and suffix).
 All of these functions can also include a **rewrite** of the reference with either a full book name, or one of two abbreviation formats, along with **translation** into one of the available languages.

 The parser tries to deal "intelligently" with different notations, but there are simply too many "edge-cases".
 If something isn't being parsed properly, try to rewrite the original reference(s) in a standard way or use {{ }} to force the detection.
+For example, it will *not* include chapter 3 in this text `Pr 1; 2:1-5; 3`; you will need to "force" detection like this `{{Pr 1; 2:1-5; 3}}`.

 A couple of auxiliary functions provide a verse number lookup (either by BCV reference or integer).
 These can be useful to calculate the number of verses between two references, etc.